stlsmiths/new-gallery/README.md

 Please refer to each module's README or HISTORY file within the src/ path for info and related change history

-NOTE: I'm in the process of moving my old YUI Gallery modules (http://yuilibrary.com/gallery/stlsmiths) from the old gihub yui3-gallery repo (https://github.com/stlsmiths/yui3-gallery) over to the new yogi build / Gallery system.
+**Older YUI Gallery modules which pre-date the above but were in the YUI Gallery prior to 2012 http://yuilibrary.com/gallery/user/stlsmiths are located at https://github.com/stlsmiths/yui3-gallery.**